-The four men wanted with their wingsuits to pay tribute to this spectacular astronomical phenomenon.
-The idea was to be a part of the meteor shower under the cleanest Northern Hemisphere sky.
-La Palma is a key location for astronomical observation.
+The four athletes wanted to pay tribute to this spectacular astronomical occurrence with their wingsuits.
+The idea was to be a part of the meteor shower under the cleanest Northern Hemisphere sky — La Palma was the perfect location for this as it's a key location for astronomical observation.

-After the sun went down, the men put on their LED wingsuits so the divers could become a part of the meteor shower.
-The four athletes then jumped from a T-21 plane belonging to the Spanish Air Force, from an altitude of 1,800m.
-From such a great height, they achieved speeds up to 170kph as they simultated the meteors around them.
-They soared over the Observatorio del Roque de los Muchachos, an observatory with one of the largest telescopes in the world.
+After the sun went down, the birdmen suited up in LED wingsuits and jumped from a C-295 plane belonging to the Spanish Air Force from an altitude of 6,000 feet.
+From that high up, they achieved speeds up to 105 mph over the Roque de los Muchachos Observatory, an observatory with one of the largest telescopes in the world, as they simulated the shooting stars around them.

 We want to acknowledge the big help given by Instituto de Astrofísica de Canarias (IAC), Cabildo Insular de La Palma and the Spanish Air Force.